beneath-hq/beneath/docs/reading-writing-data/understanding-streams.md

 Every record in a *stream instance* has an associated timestamp.
 When you write a record, you can specify a custom timestamp or use the current timestamp of the Beneath server (the default).
 The timestamp comes in handy when several records with the same *key* are written to a stream instance.
 In these cases, the record with the highest timestamp is added in the operational data index.

-## Records written to an instance are stored in a log, a key-value store and a data warehouse
+## Streams are replicated in a streaming log, an operational data index and a data warehouse

 Records written to Beneath are automatically made stored in several systems, which are useful for different purposes.
 These are:

 - A persistant and streaming log, for replaying the history of a stream instance and staying subscribed to new changes
-- An operational data store, which indexes data for low-latency (milliseconds) filtered lookups based on the unique key
+- An operational data index, which stores data for low-latency (milliseconds) filtered lookups based on the unique key
 - A data warehouse, for analytical SQL-based queries that process a large slice of the stream instance in one go

 To learn more about these systems, see [unified data system]({{< ref "/docs/overview/unified-data-system" >}}).

 The following pages in this section explain more about how to use these systems in practice.